 1. Risk management and insurance

-You must not look at each of the 8 areas of personal finance in isolation.
+2. Money optimisation is a holistic approach You must not look at each of the 8 areas of personal finance in isolation.
 To optimise your money fully, you must manage each area by taking into account how it will influence and affect other areas of your personal finance.
 For example, you cannot commit to maximum life insurance premiums without taking into consideration your need to accumulate assets for your retirement.
-Similarly, you cannot continue to invest in more properties without considering its implication on your ability to repay the loans.
+Similarly, you cannot continue to invest in more properties without considering its implication on your ability to repay the loans. |

-You cannot just grow your money for the sake of it.
+3. Money optimisation is 'Life Goals' driven You cannot just grow your money for the sake of it.
 To optimise your money to its fullest potential, you need to link your money optimisation activities to support specific important life goals.
 Examples of life goals are such as your children's university education, a dream home, a comfortable retirement or your family's financial security.
-Because money optimisation supports your financial goals throughout your lifetime, it requires you to address it in a longer time perspective than money management.
+Because money optimisation supports your financial goals throughout your lifetime, it requires you to address it in a longer time perspective than money management. |

-Moneymaking is the activity to generate active income.
+Money Optimisation & Moneymaking: Finding the Optimal Balance Moneymaking is the activity to generate active income.
 You may derive an income from your job or business, but to have good moneymaking capability, you must concentrate your time, resources and effort to one area where you do best.
 For example, a general practitioner focuses his resources to become a heart specialist.
 He is able to increase his moneymaking capability from medium to high because he is able to charge higher fees for his level of expertise.
 Likewise, a small business owner increases his moneymaking capability from medium to high when he concentrates his resources and successfully grows his business to become a market leader in his industry.
+Both Money Optimisation & Moneymaking must work hand in hand in order to achieve financial success.
+You must not only focus on one, and forget the other.
+Both are equally important.
+To show you how tightly money optimisation & moneymaking correlate with each other, we must first understand about the Money Matrix. |

-The MONEY MATRIX is a tool created by Yap Ming Hui to help you understand the current state of your finances and how you can move towards financial freedom and, eventually, wealth.
+The MONEY MATRIX The MONEY MATRIX is a tool created by Yap Ming Hui to help you understand the current state of your finances and how you can move towards financial freedom and, eventually, wealth.

 Moneymaking Capability: The Y-axis measures a person's moneymaking capability.
 Specifically, it measures your ability to generate an active income – the higher your moneymaking capability, the more income you generate.